-For children and families who are experiencing disruptive living arrangements due to anti-social behaviour, Blackburn with Darwen Families Project will support them in order to achieve:
+For children and families who are experiencing disruptive living arrangements due to anti social behaviour, Blackburn with Darwen Families Project will support them in order to achieve:

-- 1. A reduction in crime and anti-social behaviour experienced by people where they reside. - 2.
-An improvement in the social, health, education and learning outcomes for children and families. - 3.
+- A reduction in crime and anti social behaviour experienced by people where they reside - An improvement in the social, health, education and learning outcomes for children and families. - 3.
 Enhancement of the quality of life for communities and neighbourhoods. - 4.
-The prevention of, and reduction in, tenancy breakdown.

-5. The effective partnership of service providers.
+The prevention of, and reduction in, tenancy breakdown. - 5.
+The effective partnership of service providers.
 The project aims to work with the families for a maximum period of 6 months.
 However, if problems recur the family can be re-referred either by an agency or by the family itself.

-Other partners are to act as a referral mechanism and to offer support and advice, or alternative housing arrangements when necessary.
-TVH agree to work closely, hold back on evictions and to use the project as a primary resource.
+The role of other partners is to act as a referral mechanism and to offer support and advice, or alternative housing arrangements when necessary.
+T.V.H agree to work closely and hold back on evictions and to use the project as a primary resource.
 A similar agreement exists with landlords of private rented accommodation.